nicksteinbauer/redbarncms/src/pages/what-we-do/defense-design-build.md

 prettytitle1: Defense
 prettytitle2: Design / Build
 date: 2021-08-12T15:13:51.722Z
-description: Red Barn is a certified SB/WOSB.
-Our staff has extensive experience working on Army Corp of Engineers (Corp), NAVFAC NW, and USFWS projects.
-We are experienced in design-build projects, provide quick designs during the RFP stage, and help navigate the requirements.
+description: "Red Barn is a certified small business (SBE) and woman-owned small business (WOSB).
+Our staff brings extensive experience working with the Army Corp of Engineers (Corp), NAVFAC Northwest, and The United States Fish and Wildlife Service.
+This experience is a value-add on design-build projects providing our clients/partners quick designs during the RFP phase and expertise in navigating governmental project requirements. "
 featuredpost: true
 featuredimage: /img/redbarn-defense-design-build-1-.jpg
 ---

-Red Barn is a certified SB/WOSB.
-Our staff has extensive experience working on Army Corp of Engineers (Corp), NAVFAC NW, and USFWS projects.
-We are experienced in design-build projects, provide quick designs during the RFP stage, and help navigate the requirements.
+Red Barn is a certified small business (SBE) and woman-owned small business (WOSB).
+Our staff brings extensive experience working with the Army Corp of Engineers (Corp), NAVFAC Northwest, and The United States Fish and Wildlife Service.
+This experience is a value-add on design-build projects providing our clients/partners quick designs during the RFP phase and expertise in navigating governmental project requirements.

 **​Military**